-Eid-il-Kabir: Portable sets a new standard… | Latest Nigeria News Today

 Eid-il-Kabir: Portable sets a new standard…

-Habeeb Okikiola, more commonly known as Portable, a well-known Nigerian artist, buys himself 5 cows and 2 rams in preparation for the big Sallah, also known as Ileya.
+Habeeb Okikiola, more commonly known as Portable, a well-known Nigerian artist, buys himself 5 cows and 2 rams in preparation for the big Eid-il-Kabir, also known as Ileya.

 Using his verified Instagram page, the “Zazoo Zeh” singer gave the most recent information with his fans and followers.

-Note that the Federal Government of Nigeria has proclaimed Wednesday, June 28th and Thursday, June 29th as public holidays in recognition of Eid-il-Kabir (Ileya), which falls on Wednesday, June 28th, 2023.
+Portable who is a Muslim is set to partake in the coming Eid-il-Kabir Note that the Federal Government of Nigeria has proclaimed Wednesday, June 28th, and Thursday, June 29th as public holidays in recognition of Eid-il-Kabir (Ileya), which falls on Wednesday, June 28th, 2023.

 In a video posted on his verified Instagram profile, Portable expressed gratitude to God for providing him with the means to spend millions of dollars on 5 cows and 2 rams.